RaVeR76/bufcwoman/readme.md

 * **Implementation**
 Firstly I trawled the internet for some cool contact forms and I have to say there are some very clever and beautifully designed Contact Form out there.
 I tried a few out first before I found ....
 THE ONE !!!
 I didn't realise you could search [Codepen](https://codepen.io/) for Contact Forms or anything like that, I had only used it for testing small snippets of code myself or when clicking on another coders explanation of an issue I had.
 Anyways, I did a search within Codepen and came up with some awesome Contact Forms [here](https://codepen.io/tag/contact-form).
 You can see that the one I utilised is on the first page ha ha but I did search through the various pages and try a few others first before I settled on the one by Alina.
-I tweaked the code a little changing the social icons using Font Awesome instead of web image links, adding the proper social links and changing styles to suit.
+I tweaked the code a little changing the social icons using Font Awesome instead of web image links, adding the proper social / email links and changing styles to suit.
 I used the Club Crest blue again with the icons white and the clubs orange with icons black when hovering.
 I did this for the send button too, to keep the continunity across this section.
 I also had the background blue as it was in the original code by Alina.
 Personally I though this was too bland for this section as the previous section the Sponsors section had a plain background at that time.
 I knew I had downloaded a few free football related images from Unsplash so tried the Adidas football on the grass image for the background and I swear ....
 I couldn't believe how much it changed this section.
 It worked so well with the contact form, the various dark blues in the Contact social side of the form blended in with the image sky blueness, not sure if this is a word but you know what I mean lol.
 The ball is positioned behind the form on all screen sizes, with the transparancy of the message side allowing it to show through for that added wee touch.

 * **Test**
 During design phase I used [Formsubmit](https://formsubmit.co/) to test the functionality of my Contact Form message inputs.
 This worked very well and allowed me to test that the inputs and everything was functioning as it should.
-Once I had finished the website I used [Netlify](https://www.netlify.com/) to deploy it and then I utilised their built in form handling to look after any forms.
+Once I had finished the website I used [Netlify](https://www.netlify.com/) to deploy it and then I utilised their built in form handling to look after any forms sent.
 Once I read the documentation and added the required Netlify code to my form, it was good to test.
 It worked very well and I was able to see the messages in my Netlify account.
 I then linked my personal email so that each send message would be sent onto this as I knew this would be the way I would set up the Clubs email address for receiving the messages.
 Again, it all worked perfectly and I was super pleased with the testing of the messages.
 I even added the Netlify **HoneyPot** code which allows me to add a hidden input field which a **BOT** will not know is hidden and proceed to fill out.
 This will be picked up by Netlify who will block and disregard this message and therefore protect the website from spam bots.
+As regards the social links and email, when you hover over the icon it turns orange and when the user clicks on the icon it will take them to the required page on another tab.
+The email will open the users default email method and pre-populate the **To:** input with the clubs email address.

 * **Result**
+All the various testing above passed and the Contact form works really well.
+It has all the requirements for contacting the club, that are available, on display and functioning well.

 * **Verdict**
+Super happy with how this turned out and it looks amazing in my opinion :) The Clubs colours are there and change on hover for a nice added touch.
+It's responsive too and looks well across all platforms.
+It's deffo up there with the Training Time section as my favourite sections of the website.